awslabs/graphstorm/docs/source/cli/model-training-inference/real-time-inference.rst

     git clone https://github.com/awslabs/graphstorm.git
     cd graphstorm/
+    # Build the GraphStorm real-time inference Docker image using CPU
-    bash docker/build_graphstorm_image.sh --environment sagemaker-endpoint
+    bash docker/build_graphstorm_image.sh --environment sagemaker-endpoint --device cpu
+    # Will push an image to '123456789012.dkr.ecr.us-east-1.amazonaws.com/graphstorm:sagemaker-endpoint-cpu'
-    bash docker/push_graphstorm_image.sh --environment sagemaker-endpoint --region "us-east-1" --account "123456789012"
+    bash docker/push_graphstorm_image.sh --environment sagemaker-endpoint --device cpu --region "us-east-1" --account "123456789012"
-    # Will push an image to '123456789012.dkr.ecr.us-east-1.amazonaws.com/graphstorm:sagemaker-gpu'

 Replace the ``123456789012`` with your own AWS account ID.
 For more build and push options, see ``bash docker/build_graphstorm_image.sh --help`` and ``bash docker/push_graphstorm_image.sh --help``.

 Deploy a SageMaker Real-time Inference endpoint ................................................
 To deploy a SageMaker real-time inference endpoint, you will need three model artifacts that generated from graph construciton and model training.

 - Saved model path that contains the ``model.bin`` file.
-This path has the same purpose as the ``--restore-model-path`` used during offline inference CLIs.
-You will used the model binary to restore a model deployed at endpoint.
+This path has the same purpose as the ``--restore-model-path`` used during offline inference CLIs in which GraphStorm looks for the ``model.bin`` file to restore a model at endpoint.
 - Updated graph construciton JSON file, ``data_transform_new.json``.
 This JSON file is one of the outputs of graph construction.
 It contains the updated information about feature transformation and feature dimensions.
 If using the :ref:`Single Machine Graph Construction <single-machine-gconstruction>` CLIs, the